 If you have been charged with an alcohol or drug related offence in Queensland while driving, you may be eligible for a Restricted or Special Hardship licence.
 This will allow you to still drive your vehicle for work or under certain conditions, and for many people this can be the difference in keeping or losing their job.

 Obtaining a restricted or special hardship licence can be difficult as there are a number of conditions you must meet.
 Please contact our office for further information.

-With the new “hooning” laws in Queensland, police have many powers previously unavailable to impound or cause the permanent forfeiture of a motor vehicle.
-There are two types of hooning offences; the more serious “Type 1” and the less serious “Type 2”.
+With the “hooning” laws in Queensland, police can impound or cause the permanent forfeiture of a motor vehicle.
+There are two types of hooning offences:

-Type 1 generally involves evading police, street racing or causing unnecessary noise.
-Type 2 includes driving a modified vehicle that does not comply with safety standards, driving while under a suspension order or exceeding the speed limit by more than 40km/h.
+2. Type 2 – Less Serious: Includes driving a modified vehicle that does not comply with safety standards, driving while under a suspension order or exceeding the speed limit by more than 40km/h.

 Facing charges?
 Our Brisbane traffic lawyers can help.

 Our experienced traffic law team are here to help.
 Give us a call to discuss your situation & book in your appointment with an experienced traffic lawyer today.